googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 passes through that position on line p₀p₁ and that is parallel to line p₀p₂ will have the color for that position on line p₀p₁.

+NOTE: For convenience, point p₂ can be referred to as the _rotation point_, and the vector from p₀ to p₂ can be referred to as the _rotation vector_.
+However, neither the magnitude nor direction of the vector (from p₀ to p₂, versus from p₂ to p₀) has significance.

 If either point p₁ or p₂ is the same as point p₀, the gradient is ill-formed and shall not be rendered.